Can Handmade Pottery Go In The Dishwasher?

 The Clay used will determine if it’s Dishwasher Safe

 High-fire clay, such as porcelain, does better in the dishwasher.
 Even with high-fire clays, the dishwasher can damage metallic trims or images.
 The surface of high-fire vitrified clay has better hardness and non-absorbency.
-Many pieces, in fact, from high-fire clays, get used for functional purposes because of better durability.
+Many pieces, in fact, from high-fire clays are used for functional purposes because of their greater durability.

 Mid-fire vitrified clays like stoneware can be used in the dishwasher as well because of the non-porous material.

 Important to note: Most earthenware can not safely go in the dishwasher, and not all earthenware does well in the microwave.
-For more detailed information, you can go to Is Pottery Microwave Safe.
+For more detailed information, see Is Pottery Microwave Safe.

 Identifying the clay used in your dinnerware.

 You may have a hard time putting Pottery safely in the dishwasher if you don’t know what Type of Clay you have.
-For that reason, we have put this together so that you can identify the clay used in your dinnerware.
+For that reason, we have put this together to help you identify the clay used in your dinnerware.

 Earthenware

-Earthenware has a texture that is coarser and more porous than porcelain or stoneware because of the lower firing temperatures.
-If the earthenware isn’t covered properly with glaze, don’t submerge in a watery sink for too long because it will absorb the water.
+Earthenware has a coarser, more porous texture than porcelain or stoneware due to its lower firing temperatures.
+If the earthenware isn’t covered properly with glaze, don’t submerge it in a watery sink for too long because it will absorb the water.

 Stoneware

 Firing stoneware at a high temperature offers greater durability than earthenware.
-It will show more signs of vitrification, or glass forming, to add to strength.
-In addition, stoneware has a more opaque and thick appearance than porcelain.
+It will show more signs of vitrification, or glass-forming, to add strength.
+In addition, stoneware has a more opaque and thicker appearance than porcelain.

 Some of the glaze textures with stoneware include shiny, satin, and matte.
 Stoneware contains different minerals that make it a stronger clay.
 Stoneware doesn’t have the same refined and delicate feel as porcelain, but some A and B mixes come close.